shipu1990/the-superhero-direction-assigment/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is for selecting the Artist, i used React for this [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts